I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | 0.10 | deepseek-v4-flash + glm-4.7-flash | $0.00080 | 99.0% |

-The (All-Opus) row uses anthropic/claude-opus-4-6 as the comparison baseline fixed in the bench script, so it's the old Opus 4.6 rather than Slot 9 (Opus 4.8) in the new pool.
-The output prices are close enough that this is fine as a comparison baseline, but if you want to align the numbers precisely, rewrite OPUS_MODEL in the bench script to claude-opus-4.8.
+The (All-Opus) row uses anthropic/claude-opus-4-6 as fixed in the bench script's comparison baseline, so it is the old Opus 4.6 rather than the new pool's Slot 9 (Opus 4.8).
+The output price per token is close enough that it works as a comparison baseline, but if you want exact figures, change OPUS_MODEL in the bench script to claude-opus-4.8.

-The 5 bench questions are all "lightweight to mid-weight," so Opus not appearing is as expected.
-The fact that even at tol=0.05 deepseek-v4-flash dominates is a gap compared to V4-Flash being selected only 4.8% in evaluate (480 questions / argmax), but this is because the 5 bench questions are skewed toward the left tail (lightweight side) of the difficulty distribution in evaluate.
-Raising tolerance to 0.20 brings Local Nemotron into the mix, making lightweight questions effectively zero-cost.
+The 5 questions in the bench are all "lightweight to mid-weight," so the absence of Opus is as expected.
+The fact that even at tol=0.05 deepseek-v4-flash dominates may seem like a gap compared to V4-Flash being selected only 4.8% of the time in evaluate (480 questions / argmax), but this is because the 5 bench questions are skewed toward the left tail (lightweight side) of the difficulty distribution in evaluate.
+Raising the tolerance to 0.20 causes Local Nemotron to be picked up as well, making lightweight questions effectively free.

-Let me organize the point that routing behavior looks completely different between evaluate (480 questions / argmax) and bench (5 light/mid-weight questions / with tolerance).
+Let me organize the point that routing behavior looks completely different between evaluate (480 questions / argmax) and bench (5 light-to-mid-weight questions / with tolerance).

 |---|---|---|---|